CakeCrusher/gaitor-function-calling/fine_tune/README.md

-# instruction_tune
+# fine_tune
-Instruction-tune Llama 2 for function-calling.
+fine-tune Llama 2 for function-calling.

 ### Step 1: Create JSON-Formatted Instruction-Output Pairs
 Synthetically generate pairs (10000) of instructions and the desired output in JSON format.